Open Spaces in Downend and Bromley Heath

 We have succeeded in getting the resurfacing of some paths, such as the ones between Badminton Road and Oakdale Court and between Badminton Road and Fouracre Crescent.

 The bridle path is monitored by the Parish Council and also local residents using this thoroughfare.
-A recent request to renew the covering of the path was made by the Parish Council which should result in a more smoother lane during the winter months in particular.

-Under the new South Gloucestershire Council Localism arrangements, Downend & Bromley Heath Parish Council has chosen to continue to maintain the 32 dog bins in the parish.
+Under the new South Gloucestershire Council Localism arrangements, Downend & Bromley Heath Parish Council has chosen to continue to maintain all the dog bins in the parish.
 Dog waste can be put into dog bins, litter bins or black wheeled bins at home so some rationalisation has taken place to ensure that all dog bins are being used well enough to merit the ongoing maintenance cost.

 A dual purpose dog/litter bin has been placed in Christchurch Lane, which can be accessed by children coming out of Christchurch School, in addition to users of the Medical Centre and anyone else passing.
 The installation of the bin has been very much appreciated and will help considerably with litter and dog waste.
 The bin was requested by local residents and the Parish Council facilitated all the arrangements for its installation.